Getting involved with Labour Students is easy.

 Liberation Conference – Liberation Conference is usually held in the Winter, and is all about equality.
 A new addition to the Labour Students calendar, Liberation Conference will be a chance for the liberation campaigns; BAME (black and minority ethnic), Disabled Students, LGBT+ (lesbian, gay, bisexual and trans) and Women to discuss the challenges to face them, as well as to teach those who don’t self identify how to be a good ally to those who do.
 We also hear from leading equality campaigners and politicians, all of whom have incredible stories to tell.

 National Conference – At National Conference Labour Clubs send delegates to represent them, and to move and vote on Labour Students policy.
 If you enjoy debating ideas or just like listening to discussions on important issues then this is the event for you.
-National Conference is where we democratically determine our policy agenda, and we regularly discuss a range of important issues from Trade Union membership and campaigning, to railway nationalisation and international issues.
+National Conference is where we democratically determine our policy agenda, and we regularly discuss a range of important issues from Trade Union membership and campaigning, to railway nationalization and international issues.

 Summer Training – Summer Training is usually the last event in the Labour Students calendar.
 Over the Summer holidays Labour Students from across the country get together and share best practice, learn about campaigning and hear from guest speakers.
 Held over two days Summer Training is a great opportunity to learn new skills and prepare for the next academic year as a Labour activist.